ScottStevenWhite/swan-health/README.md

 - **Feedback**
   - Example insights:
     - “On days you sleep < 6h, your snack calories increase by ~30%.”
-    - “High stress days correlate with lower fruit/vegetable intake.”
+    - “High-stress days correlate with lower fruit/vegetable intake.”

 - **Autopilot**
   - Very constrained here: